 I did numerous shows from 1995 to 2000 and had more meetings with other galleries, but never found the 'one'.
 When I would meet with a gallery to show my work, every single one, before even looking at my art, first wanted to know where I received my degree from.
 I always assumed that most galleries were owned by degreed artists that found it hard to make a living with their art, so there was no way some Gomer off the street was going to do better than them.
 Then again, maybe not.
 So I never had a real good taste in my mouth about galleries, and of course that doesn't mean there aren't plenty of good ones out there.
 Art Angles Gallery in Orange, CA, was the best gallery I've ever dealt with.

-The last 2 years have been the roughest of my life, all pretty much self imposed.
-As I make the trek back, from whence I came, and even though money doesn't have much importance to me, we all know it is a necessity to survive.
-I've put up 5 of my paintings for sale, all 5 I have kept through the years, resisting offers of temptation to part with them, because of the meaning they had to me.
-So the only way I can offer them to another is that I use them to get back to the easel, so please take a look at this page for these 5 special paintings, well special to me.
+In celebration, I've put up 7 of my 'personal' paintings for sale, all 7 I have kept since creating them, resisting offers of temptation to part with them, because of the meaning they had to me, but the time is now to let them go, so please take a look at this page for these 7 special paintings, well special to me.

 Thank you for your interest.
 I have a head bursting full of visions, so please......stay tuned!